apache/amoro-site/arctic-docs/content/engines/spark/spark-ddl.md

 ## CREATE TABLE

-To create an MixedFormat table under an Arctic Catalog, you can use `USING ARCTIC` to specify the provider in the `CREATE TABLE` statement.
+To create an MixedFormat table under an Amoro Catalog, you can use `USING ARCTIC` to specify the provider in the `CREATE TABLE` statement.
 If the Catalog type is Hive, the created table will be a Hive-compatible table.

 ```sql